spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-whatsapp.md

 After configuring the playbook, run the [installation](installing.md) command: `just install-all` or `just setup-all`

+## Usage

+You then need to start a chat with `@whatsappbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).

-## Set up Double Puppeting
+### 💡 Set up Double Puppeting

-If you'd like to use [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do), you have 2 ways of going about it.
+After successfully enabling bridging, you may wish to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do).

+To set it up, you have 2 ways of going about it.

-### Method 1: automatically, by enabling Appservice Double Puppet or Shared Secret Auth
+#### Method 1: automatically, by enabling Appservice Double Puppet or Shared Secret Auth

-The bridge will automatically perform Double Puppeting if you enable the [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service or the [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service for this playbook.
+The bridge automatically performs Double Puppeting if [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) or [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service is configured and enabled on the server for this playbook.

 Enabling [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

 Enabling double puppeting by enabling the [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service works at the time of writing, but is deprecated and will stop working in the future.

-### Method 2: manually, by asking each user to provide a working access token
+#### Method 2: manually, by asking each user to provide a working access token

-**Note**: This method for enabling Double Puppeting can be configured only after you've already set up bridging (see [Usage](#usage)).

 When using this method, **each user** that wishes to enable Double Puppeting needs to follow the following steps: